Migrate an External Docker Server

 ```

 Your `fal.App` controls the API.
-You can validate inputs, process outputs, and upload to CDN.
+You can validate inputs, process outputs, upload files to the fal CDN, and use the Playground generated from your Pydantic schemas.

 ## Best Practices